JyYoungK/interactive-map/README.md

 ### Dependencies to download.
 Open Visual Studio cd to my-app and type
-`npm i leaflet react-leaflet bootstrap react-bootstrap-validation --save styled-components` `npm i --save react-router-dom`
+`npm i react leaflet react-leaflet bootstrap react-bootstrap-validation --save styled-components` `npm i --save react-router-dom`

 ### How to start.
 Open Visual Studio cd to my-app and open terminal and type